Upplication/node-dafuq/README.md

 * If the output of the command is NOT a JSON: The output will be placed in a `result` property in an object that also contains the previous success value.

+### Sending a file
+There is an exception to the [Building the response] description.
+If the command exits with an exit code equal to `10` dafuq assumes you want to return a file instead of a JSON.
+In this case the output of your command should be **strictly** and **only** the absolute path you want to serve.
+Don't worry about breaklines or blankspaces, the output will be trimmed before working with it.

 ## Motivation
 Ok, so you just discovered a really neat tool/library but... *oh, oh* its written in **THAT LANGUAGE**.
 All your dreams of api-fing that thing just blew up because you just wanted to run a little few commands here and there.